 After you fill out your initial lottery application, please allow 24 hours for us to import it into our system.

 After 24 hours, it is your responsibility to log back in to your online portal (where you filled out your lottery application) and view your supporting document checklist.
 The checklist is individualized and generated based on the information provided on your students’ lottery application.

-Examples of supporting document checklist items required: immunization records, grade cards (current grade report and final 2018-19), proof of residency, birth certificate, standardized test scores from the past two years, and if applicable: current full year schedule (high school students), transcript showing earned high school credits, current IEP and ETR, custodial paperwork, or home school portfolio.
+Examples of supporting document checklist items required: immunization records, grade cards (current grade report and final 2019-20), proof of residency, birth certificate, standardized test scores from the past two years, and if applicable: current full year schedule, transcript showing earned high school credits, current IEP and ETR or 504, custodial paperwork, or home school portfolio.

 I have submitted all of the required documents, how will I know if I have a lottery number?

 Due to the volume of lottery applications, the majority of communication from Toledo School for the Arts during the lottery application process will be via email.
 Please be aware of this method of communication and if you do not see correspondence from us, check your spam folders!

 TSA will be in touch with you throughout the lottery application process.
 We will contact you to remind you that you have missing documents, if we need an update to a document you provided or we will email you a lottery number.

 If you have submitted all of your documents and have not received a lottery number by February 24, please email us.

 Please be aware that review is a process involving several departments.
 The review process is not immediate and the lottery application and supporting documents can and may remain under review throughout the entire enrollment process which may extend far beyond the lottery including up to and until official enrollment.
 We can and may request document updates and verification throughout the entire enrollment season.

 Does a lottery number mean I am accepted?